microsoftdotnetdevelopment/sql/intro.md

 tableplus-
 friendly GUI tool for relational databases: MySQL, PostgreSQL, SQLite

-Entity Relationship Diagram (ERD)?

-Redundancy
-can include any
-Kind of resource which is extraneous,
-including:
-extra functions
-•extra data/information
-extra execution time.
-• extra memory, files, or processes

 # Sql Server questions
 Q01.
 What is a Temp Table or Temporary Table in SQL?